 One minute you are reading Subomi write about the Nigerian political landscape, next, you are thrown into poetry and then life lessons from a toothpaste tube.
-Her ability to dissect a wide range of themes and distill them into readable forms that triggers you to think critically is so underrated.
+Her ability to dissect a wide range of themes and distill them into readable forms that triggers one to think critically is so underrated.

 While reading this book, I found myself simultaneously amused and amazed by Subomi’s audacity.

 Who writes a 141-page book on personal contemplations & opinions?
 You have to believe in yourself, your thoughts, your writings, the power in your writings so much to share it with the world.
-The audacity is powerful.
+That audacity is powerful.